LordFetznschaedl/CS2Retake/README.md

-# CS2Retake  NOT YET RELEASED - STILL WIP
+# CS2Retake is now in ALPHA

 WIP Implementation of a Retake plugin for CS2 using CounterStrikeSharp
 <https://docs.cssharp.dev/>